 Some people have no results (or side effects) and some people respond extremely well (or poorly).
 And the reported number that you see in the end is average.
 So what does it mean?

-That means forget the rules.
+That means forgetting the rules.
 Experiment instead.
 Research is a good benchmark.
-But there are some gaps in the so called intra-individual variance.
+But there are some gaps in the so-called intra-individual variance.
 In other words, people are different.

-That’s why you will never know if doing 500 calories a day is good nor bad for you from reading papers of other people doing it, unless you test it yourself.
+That’s why you will never know if doing 500 calories a day is good or bad for you from reading papers of other people doing it unless you test it yourself.

 So put your professor hut on because I will show you some steps to take to determine if this 500 kcal thingy is a good fit.

-Here are the steps to lose weight eating 500 calories a day for everyone.
+Here are the steps to lose weight by eating 500 calories a day for everyone.